hegerdes/homepage/content/blog/2024-09-homepage-v3.md

  * Auto generation for search index

 So I started porting over my first page as a proof of concept.
 And it worked great!
 Exactly the feature-set I wanted and nothing more.
-Templating is done with [terra](https://keats.github.io/tera/), a python jinja2 like templating language which I was quite familiar with thanks to my cuntless hours in ansible.
+Templating is done with [terra](https://keats.github.io/tera/), a python jinja2 like templating language which I was quite familiar with thanks to my countless hours in ansible.
 I had not a single issue with it.
 At least not with zola.
 CSS on the other hand reminded me why I will never be a frontend-developer.
 Getting things to look nice on every device is hard - even with bootstrap.

 If I could change one thing regarding zola, it would be better control on how to pass classed into rendered content and more built-in code syntax highlight themes.

 ## The current state
 I moved my back on JavaScript frontend frameworks - at least for static content.
 The whole site is now build with zola and adding new stuff is super easy.
 I also moved to site to cloudflare, better metrics, performance and I will not be billed 50k if I get DDOSed.
+The site works - even without JS enabled, the only thing that does not work without JS is search and the particle effect.

 I'm quite happy with it right now.
-I still need ballte some fights.
+I still need battle some fights.
 But for my own sanity and well bing I'm shipping early and often to keep seeing progress.

 Things to do:
- * Fix sidebar layout on blog page
+ * Fix sidebar layout on blog page ✅
  * Add optional Live Demo button on some project
- * Dark Theme
+ * Dark Theme ✅
+ * Add Search ✅
- * Write more
+ * Write more 🔄️

 Some stats between my site:
 |            | RAW   | Nuxt  | Zola  |